QuantYipeng/QuantBox/README.md

 * past volumes with lags
 * day of week with lags

-## Factors for machine learning (will be added)
+## Information Sets (will be added)
 * day of year with lags
 * holidays with lags
 * technical analysis
-* daily big deals
 * daily realized volatility using 5m

    Taylor，CQF M2L6 P55.
    Using ts.get_k_hist(code, ktype='5').
-   The Learning Pool is the Panel Data for all trading stocks within one week
+   The Learning Pool is the Panel Data for all trading stocks within one week.
+   One proposal is to seperate the rising returns and the failing returns